Xilinx/Vitis_Libraries/docs/guide_L1/fdmmesher/fdmmesher.rst

 =========
 The conception of Mesher is used in the finite-difference (FD) method.
 Each mesher stores the discretization of one dimension.
 It has a array :math:`locations` that stores the discretization at points :math:`x_{0},x_{1},..,x_{n-1}`.
 It also has two other arrays :math:`dplus` and :math:`dminus` that store the `i-th` elements :math:`(x_{i+1}-x_{i})` and :math:`(x_{i}-x_{i-1})` respectively.

-The multi-dimensional mesh for a finite-difference model is represented by multi 1-D meshers, which build the the full mesh by composing a 1-D mesh for every dimension.
+The multi-dimensional mesh for a finite-difference model is represented by multi 1-D meshers, which build the full mesh by composing a 1-D mesh for every dimension.

 Implementation
 ==============